rsyncOSX/rsyncuidocs/content/en/blog/SwiftConcurrency.md

 RsyncUI is a graphical user interface (GUI) application; the majority of its operations are executed on the main thread.
 However, some resource-intensive tasks are performed on other threads managed the cooperative thread pool (CTP), excluding and not blocking the main thread.
 How to the executors and CTP works and interacts is details I dont know about, and it is managed by the Swift runtime.
 There are three kinds of executors:

-- the Main Executor manage jobs on the Main Thread
+- the **main executor** manage jobs on the Main Thread
-- the global concurrent executor and the serial executor, both executes jobs on threads from the CTP
+- the **global concurrent executor** and the **serial executor**, both executes jobs on threads from the CTP

 The most important work are executed on the Main Thread.
 By default, SwiftUI makes sure all UI-updates are performed on the Main Thread.
 Below are other tasks on the Main Thread:

 - preparing of and execution of `rsync` synchronize tasks, preparing is computing the correct arguments for rsync
 - monitoring progress and termination of the real rsync tasks
 - write operations of logdata of synchronize tasks to storage
+- write and read the logfile for RsyncUI

 All read and write operations, transmission of the synchronized data is outside control of RsyncUI and taken care of by `rsync` itself.